StarRocks/starrocks/docs/data_source/catalog/query_external_data.md

 ## Examples

-If you already created a Hive catalog named `hive1` and want to use `hive1` to query data from `hive_db.hive_table` of an Apache Hive™ cluster, perform the following operations:
+If you already created a Hive catalog named `hive1` and want to use `hive1` to query data from `hive_db.hive_table` of an Apache Hive™ cluster, you can perform one of the following operations:

 ```SQL
 USE hive1.hive_db;